 The Takeovers Code sets out specific situations in which announcements are required.
-Rule 12.2 stipulates that announcements in respect of listed companies must be published on the websites of the Hong Kong Stock Exchange and the listed company in accordance with the Listing Rules.
-Announcements are not required for unlisted offeree companies.
-However, all documents published in respect of unlisted offeree companies must be delivered to the Executive in electronic form for publication on the website of the SFC.
+Announcements in respect of listed companies must be published on the websites of the Hong Kong Stock Exchange and the listed company in accordance with the Listing Rules.
+Announcements in respect of unlisted offeree companies must be published as a paid announcement in at least one leading English language newspaper and one leading Chinese language newspaper published daily and circulating generally in Hong Kong.
+All documents published in respect of unlisted offeree companies must be delivered to the Executive in electronic form for publication on the website of the SFC.